 Many animals die in natural disasters and fires.
 Often it would be possible to save many of them if humans chose to.
 Until recently, nonhuman animals have been disregarded in rescue plans for natural disasters, but this is now starting to change.
 As concern for animals grows in society, there is more social pressure for them to be cared for in these situations.
 As a result, there are more and more cases in which animals are saved from natural disasters.

 Fires occur regularly in nature.
 Many fires are started by human beings either accidentally or deliberately, but not all are started by humans.
 Fires can start due to lightning, volcanoes, and earthquakes.
 Of course, how a fire starts is beside the point; if we care about nonhuman animals the key point is that huge numbers of animals suffer and die in fires.
 It is sometimes possible to help these animals, and it is sometimes already done.
 Many people think that animals should be helped if they are caught in fires, especially animals living in human homes.
-See mouth-to-snout-resuscitation, or another firefighter resuscitating a dog for some examples involving dogs; see also a firefighter rescuing a cat, a hamster rescue and a rescue of rabbits.
+See mouth-to-snout-resuscitation, or another firefighter resuscitating a dog for some examples involving dogs; see also a firefighter rescuing a cat.

 There have also been cases in which animals have been helped or rescued from fires, or the effects of fire, in the wild.
 The following are some examples: